2 MATERIAL ACCOUNTING POLICIES

 Gains or Losses arising on retirement or disposal of property, plant and equipment are recognised in the Statement of Profit and Loss.

-The management's estimate of useful lives are in accordance with Schedule II to the Companies Act, 2013.
-Depreciation on fixed assets is provided on Written Down Value (WDV) method except for fixed assets pertaining to umbergaon unit transferred to Silvasa Unit where the depreciation is chagred on SLM basis.
+Depreciation on fixed assets is provided on Written Down Value (WDV) method.
+The management's estimate of useful lives are in accordance with Schedule II to the Companies Act, 2013 except the following items, where useful life estimated on technical assessment, past trends and expected the useful life differ from provided in Schedule II of the Companies Act, 2013.
 The useful life, residual value and the depreciation method are reviewed atleast at each financial year end and adjusted prospectively.

 Capital Work in Progress/ intangible assets under development are carried at cost, comprising direct cost, related incidental expenses and attributable borrowing costs.